 Cosa impareremo oggi

-๐๐ป Jump to section
+👆🏻 Jump to section

 The rule: italian impersonal verbs in one line

 Italian impersonal verbs work like the famous piacere: the person who experiences something becomes an indirect object pronoun (mi, ti, gli, le, ci, vi), while the thing experienced is the grammatical subject.
 Compound tenses use essere, and the past participle agrees with the subject (the thing), not with the experiencer.
+This one-line rule is the spine of every chapter on italian impersonal verbs that follows.

 This guide focuses on four high-frequency members beyond piacere: andare (I feel like), capitare (it happens by chance), convenire (it’s worth, I’d better), dispiacere (I’m sorry, I mind).
 All four are everyday spoken italian and natives use them constantly.